 The following Acts (or Statutory Instruments) of the U.K. Parliament have been cited in determining retention periods and guidelines.

-* This policy was last revised August 2018
+This policy was last reviewed 3rd September 2021.